Endpoint Symmetries of Helicity Amplitudes: Brief summary of applications

 \section{Brief summary of applications}

-HAs of $A \to B+C$ type are widely used in particle physics in sequential decays, e.g. \cite{Richman:1984gh} for examples, where the decay chains do not interact with each other.
-A specific example is given by $H \to ZZ^* \to 4 \ell$ where the relations might be useful in determining the Higgs quantum numbers.
+HAs of the $A \to B+C$ type are widely used in particle physics in sequential decays, e.g. \cite{Richman:1984gh} for examples, where the decay chains do not interact with each other.
+A specific case is given by $H \to ZZ^* \to 4 \ell$ where the relations might be of use in determining the Higgs quantum numbers.
 The relevant question in practice is whether or not the gain in the predictive power, due to the endpoint symmetries, can outweigh the loss in phase space and thus statistics.
 The selection rules presented in section \ref{sec:selection} could potentially be used to test the parity properties (parity even, odd or admixture) of the Higgs candidate.

-We wish to emphasize that it is important to form ratios since the differential rates behave schematically as $d \Gamma \propto \pz\, | \sum \text{HA} |^2 d(\text{angles})$ e.g. \cite{PDG}, and therefore vanish at least linearly at the endpoint.
+We wish to emphasise that it is important to form ratios since the differential rates behave schematically as $d \Gamma \propto \pz\, | \sum \text{HA} |^2 d(\text{angles})$ e.g. \cite{PDG}, and therefore vanish at least linearly at the endpoint.
 The number of observables, which are often asymmetries in the context of new physics searches, one can form is vast and depends on the number of detectable final state particles.

-Examples are the \emph{isotropicity} (appendix \ref{app:isotropic}) of the angular distributions of a decay $A \to (B \to B_1 B_2) C$-type with all helicities summed over.
+Examples are the \emph{isotropicity} (appendix \ref{app:isotropic}) of the angular distributions of a decay $A \to (B \to B_1 B_2) C$ when all helicities summed over.
 It is noteworthy that for this to be true the HAs have to be non-zero at the endpoint.
-More precisely, the quantity $\frac{d \Gamma}{\Gamma d \cos(\theta_B)}$, for HA $\propto v^n$ ($n > 0$), does depend on the angle (non-isotropic) at the endpoint.
-This happens since the scaling HA $\propto v^n$ effectively remembers the quantization direction c.f. appendix \ref{app:isotropic}.
-The isotropicity has implications for other well studied observables: \begin{itemize} \item[-] Forward backwards asymmetries in that angle, are zero at the endpoint since by definition they are sensitive to odd powers in $\cos(\theta_B)$ only. \item[-] The longitudinal polarization fraction corresponding to the fraction of $0$-helicity (longitudinal) $B$ and $C$-particle detection.
+If HA $\propto v^n$ ($n > 0$) then the HA remembers the quantisation axis through the scalar products with other vectors.
+The isotropicity has implications for other well studied observables: \begin{itemize} \item[-] Forward backwards asymmetries in that angle, are zero at the endpoint since by definition they are sensitive to odd powers in $\cos(\theta_B)$ only. \item[-] The longitudinal polarisation fraction corresponding to the fraction of $0$-helicity (longitudinal) $B$ and $C$-particle detection.
 In a $(J_A=0) \to J_B + J_B$ decay